 To be perfectly honest, I am getting a little bit anxious now.
-OK, in actual fact, I am severely wound up about this pièce montée, and this is not helped by my mother telling me I really shouldn’t have taken it on as in her own words: “What happens Nicola, if you can’t do it?
+OK, to be honest, I am severely wound up about this pièce montée, and this is not helped by my mother telling me I really shouldn’t have taken it on as in her own words: “What happens Nicola, if you can’t do it?
 That is the centre piece for the day.
 You could ruin the whole christening”.
 No pressure there then.
-Thanks Mum!
+Thanks, Mum!

-I was up at 4.00am this morning.
+I was up at 4.00 am today.
 I made three batches of profiteroles and three different caramel sauces.
 The traditional caramel sauce alone, whereby you melt sugar very slowly in water, took an hour and a half and went rock hard within 10 minutes of coming off the cooker.
 No good.
 I must do better as I won’t be able to pile up the profiteroles in under ten minutes.
 No way!

 The cheats caramel is another option.
-But it is no good: the sugar didn’t melt and the result was very grainy.
+But it was no good: the sugar didn’t melt and the result was very grainy.

 Now, I have a mega confession to make: the third and final ditch try was Delia’s toffee sauce.
 Toffee sauce / Caramel sauce, will anyone be any the wiser?
 Well, good old Delia, the toffee sauce took just 10 minutes to make… I just hope it is sticky enough to glue the choux.